leocabeza/cgt-test-fe-marketplace/MIGRATION_PLAN.md

 - [x] Implement proper form validation if needed
 - [x] Add success/error notifications
 - [x] Final UI/UX review and improvements
+- [x] Added a toast when user adds a product to the cart

 ## Phase 7: Deployment Ready